DreymaR/BigBagKbdTrixPKL/PKL_eD/README.md

 **TODO: From DreymaR_layout.ini.**
-* Dead key lists (deadkey# = dk_sensiblename) in the layouts, with a central deadkey.ini
-    - This way, one change in the acute dk will affect all layouts using that dk which is desirable for me!
-    - DK images should still be kept in the layout dirs, as they are layout dependent!
-    - But keep DK and Extend images in subdirs to avoid clutter?
 * Extend layer lists (extend# = ext_sensiblename) in my layout file
     - Keep all extend layers in ..\..\PKL_DreymaR\extend.ini ?
     - Also keep Extend help images centrally!?
 One folder for each scanmap "model".